Rockwell Automation cuts sales forecast on sluggish demand

 Analysts on average expected earnings of $1.29 per share, excluding items, for the second quarter on revenue of $1.59 billion, according to Thomson Reuters I/B/E/S.

 Rockwell shares have gained 11 percent in the past 12 months, but have underperformed the wider S&P 500 .SPX index, which gained 15 percent.
-The company's shares were up 1 percent at $85.89 on Wednesday morning on the New York Stock Exchange.
+The company's shares closed at $85.04 on the New York Stock Exchange on Tuesday.